stevegrunwell/wp-password-generator/readme.txt

 == Upgrade Notice ==

+= 2.6 =
+Fixed bug where a "0" was always being appended to generated passwords.
+Password generator arguments can now be controlled via the `wp_password_generator_args` filter.
+Added Dutch translation.

 = 2.5 =
 Password generator will now appear on user profile and edit screens.
 Added Spanish localization.